holidayextras/holidayextras.github.com/_posts/2017-08-30-new-kids-on-the-block.md

 **Pod:** Euro

 **Goals for the year**
 There are many reasons why I chose to do a year in industry, and specifically why I chose to apply to do it at Holiday Extras.
-I want use this year to increase my programming abilities and broaden the types of technologies I have been exposed too, as I had never had much experience outside of my course.
+I want to use this year to increase my programming abilities and broaden the types of technologies I have been exposed to, as I had never had much experience outside of my course.
 Along with this I am keen to learn how tech companies are run and how many large systems can be maintained and improved at such a high rate.
 I also hope to improve upon the soft skills I currently have to gain more experience; such as giving presentations and writing formal documentation.

 **How the first few weeks went:**

-The first few weeks consisted of lots of workshops (to give us a certain level of knowledge to work off of) and rotating through 3 different pods (for me it was Euro, Mobile and Integration) to get a understanding of what each team is working on and what their long term goals are.
+The first few weeks consisted of lots of workshops (to give us a certain level of knowledge to work from) and rotating through 3 different pods (for me it was Euro, Mobile and Integration) to get a understanding of what each team is working on and what their long term goals are.
 This was a great experience and really helped me understand how all of the different pods worked together to maintain the sites and improve the experience for customers.

 The day I was looking forward to the most was the day I was placed into my permanent pod as I was eager to get stuck into a full sprint and be able to pick up tickets that would require more time than you could put in during a pod rotation.
 Overall, these first weeks weeks have been better than I imagined, the HX team are all extremely friendly and supportive and I have already progressed technically much quicker than I expected.
 It would be an understatement to say that I am excited to see what the rest of the year will bring.